 Merci: I was letting you do the hospitality and welcoming people.
 This is Merci Miglino in New York.
 Welcome, everyone.

 Robyn: Thanks Merci, for coming.
-Welcome to our monthly teleseminar brought to you by International Coach Academy.
+Welcome to our monthly teleseminar brought to you by the International Coach Academy.
 This month our topic is the skills and attributes of the new coach.
-The reason this topic came about is because we’ve been coaching now and training coaches for over 12 years.
+The reason this topic came about is that we’ve been coaching now and training coaches for over 12 years.

 I’m Robyn Logan, CEO of International Coach Academy.
 Merci Miglino is the Director of Training.